lmgarvey/scrivener-custom-themes/README.md

 - Once you've changed everything as you wish (or when you want to check how things are looking), you'll take the four files and put them into a .scrtheme file.
 I've been doing this by selecting all four, compressing to a .zip file, then changing the file extension.
   - If you're on Windows, make sure all four items make it into the .scrtheme file.
 Simply right-clicking the folder and selecting `Compress to zip file` seems to skip over the .xml file, which will not work.
 Selecting all four files inside the folder and compressing them does the trick.
 - When you have that .scrtheme file ready to go, just load it into Scrivener and restart the program to see your theme!
 See the 'More involved way to customize your layout' section above for a description on how to do this.
+- Note that, if you want to change your theme *name,* you'll also want to do this in the files - rename them from 'solalight.\*' to '[your theme name].\*,' and also edit the same in solalight.xml.

 Now let's get into the weeds of the hard way.
 To start, here is the predefined 'Solarized Light' theme, as well as its color palette: